Merkoba/Meltdown/README.md

 It is also able to only format the last line added to the textarea.
 It aims to be as efficient as it can.

-Each kind of markdown can be enabled or disabled for user or ai.
+Each kind of markdown can be enabled or disabled for `user` or `ai`.
 For example bold can be enabled for only the user, or the ai, or both, or none.
 This is done through arguments.

 ---